- Apple Pay

 Design-wise, macOS Sierra is virtually identical to its predecessor, El Capitan.
 The ‘flattened’ visuals brought in for Yosemite and retained in El Cap last year are still present; they weren’t popular at first but I think most of us have got used to them, just like we did a little earlier with iOS 7’s removal of skeuomorphic elements.

 There are a couple of differences in the user interface, however.
 You can use tabs, for example, in a wide range of first- and third-party apps, rather than just Safari (and other web browsers).
 It’s a small enhancement but a highly logical one, and should make the bulk of commonly used apps noticeably more convenient to use for multitasking.

 First-party apps that support tabs from launch include Maps, Mail, TextEdit and all three iWork apps.
 For third-party apps, Apple pledges that no additional developer work will be needed to achieve this – it just needs to be an app that supports multiple windows.

 There’s also a new picture-in-picture viewing mode, following on from the same-named mode in iOS 9 on the iPad.
-Picture-in-picture “lets you float video from Safari or iTunes in a window over your desktop as you work”, in Apple’s words, and you can pin this video mini-window to one corner of your screen, where it will stay even if you
+Picture-in-picture “lets you float video from Safari or iTunes in a window over your desktop as you work”, in Apple’s words, and you can pin this video mini-window to one corner of your screen, where it will stay even if you switch spaces.